XtremeOwnage/Web/docs/blog/posts/Technology/2024/2024-07-02-Proxmox-Debian-CloudInit.md

 ![Create VM - System Tab](./assets-cloudinit-template/createvm-system.webP)

 On the disks tab, you will want to REMOVE the default disks.
-We will add
+We will add disks later.

 ![Create VM - Disks Tab](./assets-cloudinit-template/createvm-disks.webP)